Dems, GOP make urgent final pitches as election season wraps

 “This is one of the most important races in America,” Fetterman told a crowd of about 100 Monday outside a union hall near a steel plate mill in Coatesville, about 40 miles west of Philadelphia.
 “Dr. Oz has spent over $27 million of his own money.
 But this seat isn’t for sale.”

-Fetterman, who himself lives across the street from a steel mill, was introduced by Bernie Hall, the top steelworkers union official in Pennsylvania,.
-Hall acknowledged that some steelworkers vote Republican, despite the union’s regular endorsements of Democrats at the top of tickets.
+Fetterman was introduced by Bernie Hall, Pennsylvania's steelworkers union official, who acknowledged that some steelworkers vote Republican.
+That's despite the union’s regular endorsements of Democrats at the top of tickets.

 “But they’ll come home for Fetterman because he relates really well to blue-collar workers,” Hall said.

-That came too late for more than 41 million Americans who had already cast ballots.
-In fact, Monday was more about ensuring that supporters either meet early voting deadlines or make firm plans to show up at polling places in person.
+That came too late for more than 41 million Americans who had already cast early ballots.

-Biden, in an interview with the Rev. Al Sharpton airing Monday on Sharpton’s radio show, warned that his administration’s progress on key issues, including bolstering funding for historically Black colleges and universities and trying to forgive student loan debt for millions of Americans, would be at risk if Republicans take Congress.
+Biden has spent weeks warning of extremism which he says is increasingly common among many Republicans.

+“You work like the devil to protect your climate,” the president told Democrats at a virtual reception Monday afternoon.
+“But, beyond that, American jobs, American ingenuity, to protect the fundamental rights and freedoms we have as Americans — which are very much in jeopardy if these MAGA Republicans take over.”

-“If we don’t win, they’re going to wipe out everything we’ve done,” the president said.
-He also raised concerns about voter intimidation, saying, “America should feel safe going to the polls” and mentioning people outside voting stations with automatic rifles.
+That referred to Trump's “Make America Great Again” campaign slogan.
+Biden also raised concerns about voter intimidation during the midterms, saying, during an interview with the Rev. Al Sharpton, “America should feel safe going to the polls” and even mentioning people outside voting stations with automatic rifles.

 “It’s outrageous," Biden said.